Can a solicitor breach client confidentiality? UK rules and exceptions (2026)

 The principle of solicitor-client confidentiality

-- Covering information provided by the client and advice given by the solicitor.
+- It covers information given by the client and advice given by the solicitor.

-- Applying to all areas of legal practice, from corporate law to criminal defence.
+- It applies across all practice areas, from corporate work to criminal defence.

 When can a lawyer breach confidentiality?